SummaryRead the full fact sheet

 When you have cooked food and want to cool it:

-- Put hot food into shallow dishes or smaller portions to help cool the food as quickly as possible.
+- Put hot food into shallow dishes or separate into smaller portions to help cool the food as quickly as possible.

 - Don't put very hot food into the refrigerator.
 Wait until steam has stopped rising from the food before putting it in the fridge.